nudommeas/DjangoByMosh/RESTAPIs.md

 # meaning: A collection must not be deleted if it still contains products
 # if there's no product or prodcut = 0 , you can delete the collection

+# many=True tells the serializer to expect an iterable (like a queryset) and to serialize each item within it
 annotate()
 aggregate()
 select_related()